consuldemocracy/consuldemocracy/docs/en/features/graphql.md

 ## Making API requests

-Following [the official recommendations](http://graphql.org/learn/serving-over-http/), the CONSUL API supports the following kind of requests:
+Following [the official recommendations](http://graphql.org/learn/serving-over-http/), the Consul Democracy API supports the following kind of requests:

 * GET requests, with the query inside the *query string*.
 * POST requests